 How do I sign up to be a poll worker?

 Can I train online to be a poll worker?

-Poll workers are required to attend an in-person training class, scheduled with their PEO Coordinator.
+Poll workers are required to attend an in-person training class, scheduled with their PEO Supervisor.
 Online training serves as a refresher before Election Day only, and completion of the refresher is not a sufficient condition for being a poll worker.

 How do I get an issue on the ballot?

 Visit this page to find all the information needed to get an issue on the ballot.